fliptanedo/FlipWebsite2025/content/authors/admin/_index.md

 <!-- ## About Me -->

-## Flip Tanedo spends his time thinking about dark matter.
+## Flip Tanedo builds models of dark matter.